Find Hostname on Windows 10 and Windows 11 with Best Ways

 Display Hostname on Windows 10 and Windows 11

 The first way to find your hostname is to use the system information utility.
+Let’s see how to do this.

-Check Hostname with System Information
+Check Windows Hostname with System Information

-From your Windows 10 or 11, click the Start button, type msinfo32, and then press Enter to open the System Information utility.
+System Information is a utility that allows its users to view full information about their computer.
+From your Windows 10/11, click the Start button, type msinfo32, and then press Enter to open the System Information utility.

 Next to System Name, you will find the Hostname, as shown in the following example screenshot.